keenbernard/retrieval-augmented-chatbot-webapp/README.md

 # Node.js Backend for RAG Chatbot

-This project serves as a Node.js backend to interact with a Flask API for managing and querying document embeddings.
+This project serves as a React frontend to interact with a Flask API for managing and querying document embeddings.
 The backend acts as a bridge for sending user requests (like initializing indexes and querying embeddings) to the Flask API endpoints.

 ## Features